craigsakuma/Data_Science/README.md

 - Argparse options for selecting only one classifier

-Log_Regression
-Logistic Regression with Regularization
+Logistic Regression with Regularization (Log_Regression)
 - Use wrapper to run the script
 - Iris data set is used
 - User inputs number of folds for cross validation